Renardo1985/phase-1-project/README.md

 ![ProjectScreen](https://github.com/Renardo1985/project-iconic-desserts/blob/2fd134160a4a2fbfdc81d0aa6bcebe98a35d72fd/src/ProjectSS.png)

-This is a work in progress eCommerce web application that i am building for my wife.
-She has statrted a pastry company and wanted me to build a web page for her.
+This is a work in progress eCommerce web application that I am building for my wife.
+She has started a pastry company and wanted me to build a web page for her.
 The main purpose for web application  is to View, Rate  and order different desserts in different categories.

 ### Prerequisites
 First install JSON Server.